aantakli/AJAN-editor/README.md

 -> select the newly created repository and open the `Add` dialog -> unselect `use base URI as context identifier`
 -> load RDF Data File: `<AJAN-editor Root Folder>/Triplestore Repos/editor_data.trig`

+## Interaction with AJAN-service

+After the AJAN-editor is prepared, interaction with the AJAN-service is now possible.
+For this, however, the AJAN-service must run with its triplestore.
+If this is the case, please open `http://localhost:4200/home` and follow the next steps:

+* Choose new Triplestore, and define a `Triplestore Name`
+* Now define the AJAN-service Triplestore URI.
+By default `http://localhost:8090/rdf4j/repositories/`
+* After clicking `Add`, the newly created location can be opend via `Choose existing Triplestore`

 ### Code Generators